 How old are your cells?
-New method determines cell age more accurately, could help elderly patients
+Prof. Denis Wirtz and Jude Phillip (PhD ’15) lead team developing new method to determine cell age more accurately; could help elderly patients

 Sure, you know how old you are, but what about your cells?
 Are they the same age?
 Are they older, younger?
 Why does it matter?